jaykae/prefect2-playground/Notes.md

 - State changes and state monitoring
   - Alert when a task/flow is running longer than normal
   - Alert on failures, successes, first runs in a long time of a given task etc
+- Unit testing/debugging of flows and best practices for layouts